Third Crossing - Point St. Mark Dr. and Gore Road intersection

 As part of the Tree Management Plan, the team has been able to reduce the impact area and number of trees to be removed.
 Restoring trees is a very important aspect of the Third Crossing’s Tree Management Plan, which was made in consultation with the project team.
 The plan meets the requirements of the City of Kingston’s Tree Bylaw.

-The thirds crossing is coming along beautifully.
+• The thirds crossing is coming along beautifully.
 I did notice as per some drawings of the finished product, comments on the planning site, and on answers provided here, that cyclists and pedestrians are to share the multi-use walkway on the crossing, but there is a simple and inexpensive remedy to prevent issues of mishaps between the two.
 What might be the possibility of having a walking lane separated by a painted line to the South of a cycling lane painted on the bridge.
 The same structural plan but just painted to designate cycling vs walking lanes for the safety of both.
 I’m a cyclist and I am okay with pedestrians having the view to the South as cyclists have the advantage of height and could use the North side of the multi-use path.

-SkyeDaisy asked about 3 years ago
+SkyeDaisy asked almost 4 years ago

 Thanks for your suggestion.